 Small differences in motor speed in identical actuators is fairly normal.
 And different actuator loading may cause the units to get out of synchronization very easily.
 The units cannot, therefore, be guaranteed to run in synchronization.
 For exact synchronization a closed-loop control system is recommended.
 This is possible using an actuator with built in feedback.
 The feedback data is sent to a controller and the controller then calculates how to make the actuators run together regardless of their loading or speed differences.
 Feedback actuators include potentiometers, optical sensors, or hall sensors.
 Our blog post "Achieving Synchronized Motion Using Firgelli Linear Actuators" provides more detailed information on this topic.

 Linear actuators are grease lubricated for the internal parts of the actuator including gearbox assemblies and the leadscrew and nut assemblies.
 The actuators are greased for life.

-For a much more details overview on how a Linear Actuator works, we created this article "Inside a Linear Actuator - How an Actuator works"
+For a more in depth look at how a linear actuator works, we created this article "Inside a Linear Actuator - How an Actuator Works."